Andy-J-marshall/stanningley-bowls/README.md

 - `npm i`
 - `npm run build`
 - `npm run deploy`
-- Note: If the website isn't found then navigate to the Github repo settings and re-add the custom domain `stanningleybowlsclub.co.uk`
+- Note: If the website isn't found then navigate to the Github repo settings and re-add the custom domain

 ## Maintenance